About Adjustments

 An adjustment is a transaction that modifies the balance in a customer account.
-In the Galileo Program API, you can make an adjustment that credits or debits your customer’s account using the Create Adjustment endpoint.
-Some adjustments are made systematically by Galileo.
-An adjustment can also be made by an external entity, for instance, when a financial institution makes an inbound debit request to move funds out of your customer’s account.
+In the Galileo Program API, you can manually make an adjustment that credits or debits your customer’s account using the Create Adjustment endpoint.
+Galileo's internal processes also can make adjustments, and an external entity might make an adjustment, such as when a financial institution makes an inbound debit request to move funds out of your customer’s account.

 This guide provides an overview of adjustments and describes the endpoints and tools for creating, reversing, and viewing adjustments in the Galileo system.